All Articles/

 Eliminate Water Sources

 Cockroaches can survive up to a month without food but only a week without water.
-Conduct a thorough inspection of your home and address these moisture issues immediately:
+Address these moisture issues immediately:

 • Fix leaky faucets, pipes, and appliances